rene78/BitcoinMythBusters/README.md

 # What it is

-Are you tired of refuting the same criticism about Bitcoin in forums and in real life? *BTC Mythbusters* will help you to give conclusive answers.
+*BTC Mythbusters* will help you to give conclusive answers to found or unfound criticism about Bitcoin.
+Click on the rebuttal to copy it for usage in whatever online forum you like.

 # Support